About They See Blue

 Our voice.
 Our vote.

-The They See Blue® organization, founded in July 2018 in the San Francisco Bay Area, seeks to leverage a cultural connection to advance civic engagement among progressive South Asians.
+The They See Blue® organization, founded in July 2018 in the San Francisco Bay Area, seeks to leverage a cultural connection to advance civic engagement among like-minded South Asians.
 In the 2018 midterm elections, we mobilized the South Asian community in California's Central Valley with a laser-focused strategy to flip the CA-10, CA-21, and CA-22 House seats from red to blue.

 With the help of various grassroots organizations, we attracted 200 volunteers, held successful fundraisers, and conducted targeted outreach to South Asian families through canvassing, phone banking and sponsoring political ads on local radio stations.
 As a result, Democrats won CA-10 and CA-21.

 With the momentum from our 2018 achievements, we replicated our playbook nationally in subsequent election cycles.
 Our goal is to support They See Blue ® chapters in all states with large South Asian populations and mobilize these voters in battleground states to ensure Democratic control of the White House, the Senate and the House.

 The mission of the They See Blue ® organization is to mobilize and engage Americans of South Asian* origin in the democratic process to help Democrats win federal, state and local races.